-Draw a great looking Cartoon Skeleton with easy, step-by-step drawing instructions and video tutorial.
-Great for kids and beginner artists!
+Learn how to draw a great looking Cartoon Skeleton with easy, step-by-step drawing instructions, and video tutorial.

 Everyone has a skeleton--it's one of the most basic parts of your body.